-OIG inspected the executive direction, policy and program implementation, resource management, and information management operations of Embassy Khartoum.
+OIG inspected executive direction, operational effectiveness and program implementation, resource management, and information management operations of the Bureau of Medical Services.

 What OIG Recommends

-OIG made 18 recommendations to Embassy Khartoum.
-In its comments on the draft report, the embassy concurred with all 18 recommendations.
-OIG considers all 18 recommendations resolved.
-The embassy’s response to each recommendation, and OIG’s reply, can be found in the Recommendations section of this report.
-The embassy’s formal response is reprinted in its entirety in Appendix B.
+OIG made 16 recommendations: 15 to the Bureau of Medical Services and 1 to the Bureau of Administration.
+In its comments on the draft report, the Department concurred with 15 recommendations and neither agreed nor disagreed with 1 recommendation.
+OIG considers all 16 recommendations resolved.
+The Department’s response to each recommendation, and OIG’s reply, can be found in the Recommendations section of this report.
+The Department’s formal responses are reprinted in their entirety in Appendix B.

 What OIG Found

 - The Chief Medical Officer and Principal Deputy Chief Medical Officer set a positive tone for the Bureau of Medical Services and generally led the bureau in accordance with Department of State leadership and management principles.

 - The bureau demonstrated commitment to diversity, equity, inclusion, and accessibility principles, but staff believed the bureau should provide more career advancement and leadership opportunities to Civil Service personnel and Foreign Service medical specialists.

 - Duplicative and parallel functions throughout the bureau represented potentially inefficient use of resources and inconsistent practices, which the bureau was addressing through a planned reorganization.

 - Informal and ad-hoc decision-making processes resulted in a lack of clarity regarding policy and operational changes, inconsistent dissemination of decisions, and revisions of decisions after the fact.